Watchung Hills Regional High School: Athletics

 The girls' softball team won the Group IV state championships in 2016, defeating Egg Harbor Township High School by a score of 4-0 in the tournament final.
 The girls' softball team won the Group IV state championships in 2022, a rematch of the 2016 championship, with a 2-1 defeat of Egg Harbor Township High School in the final game of the tournament.

 The boys' lacrosse team had their most successful season in 2018.
 They finished the season with a 20-3 record, in which two of those losses came in overtime, and their final loss came in the semifinals of the Tournament of Champions to the eventual winner, Delbarton.
 They made it to the county final, won the program’s first ever North Group IV sectional championship and won the Group IV state title, with a 10-3win against Lenape High School in the championship game.
 Head Coach Jamie Lovejoy won NJ.com Coach of the Year and four players earned U.S. All-American honors (two of those players being Academic All-Americans), with five players going on to play college lacrosse.
 They were ranked fifth in the state of New Jersey by NJ.com and the 18th team in the country by MaxPreps.

 The girls spring track team was Group IV co-champion in 2018.

-The wrestling team won the North II Group V state sectional champion in 2018-2020.
+The boys' wrestling team won the North II Group V state sectional champion in 2018-2020.
 The school has had four state champions: Michael Gatti (2003), Alex Caruso (2006), Brendan Ard (2008 and 2009) and Michael Magaldo (2012).

 The fencing team was the sabre team winner in 2020.

 In 2022, the men's track team won the county title for the first time since 1966.